-In both examples, using the permeable reactive barrier concept utilizes the natural flow of the groundwater plume so the systems are low energy and do not require pumps or equipment to move groundwater.
-SRS anticipates the vegetable oil to be effective for three to five years before it needs to reinject again into the subsurface, and the iron by design is effective for decades with little maintenance.
+Both examples use the natural flow of the groundwater plume, so the systems are low energy and do not require pumps or equipment to move groundwater.
+SRS anticipates the vegetable oil to be effective for three to five years before it needs to reinject into the subsurface, and the iron by design is effective for decades with little maintenance.